 Even people with no prior warning signs of heart disease should seek medical attention.
-The Centers for Disease Control and Prevention (CDC) note that a heart attack can be the first sign of heart disease that a person experiences.
+The

 The treatment for a heart attack depends on its cause and severity.
 Medications can reduce and prevent blood clot formation, but some people may require surgery to widen the coronary artery or divert blood flow away from a blocked or narrowed section.

 Heartburn is chest pain that occurs when stomach acid leaks out of the stomach and back up into the esophagus (food pipe).
 The esophagus is the tube that connects the mouth and stomach.

 People typically experience heartburn as a sharp or burning pain in the center of the chest.
 The pain may radiate up to the neck.

 Heartburn may occur alongside additional symptoms, such as:

 - feelings of fullness or bloating

 - excess gas and burping

 - a sour taste in the mouth, especially after burping